Screen Time at

 If there’s one reverberant theme to parenting in the 21st century, it’s our collective concern about screen time and the effect it’s having on our kids.
+In fact, the top parenting concern today is the overuse of technology.
 Inevitably, the subject comes up while we’re talking with friends over dinner, at a school function, or even on a hike.
 We know the many benefits of technology and that our childrens’ futures will require digital proficiency, but we want to be well-prepared to guide our kids into the digital world.

-Recognizing that every family has differing values and individual needs, our goal is to provide you with a personalised roadmap for navigating screen time.
-We can also present you with customized solutions for your specific needs, free of judgment and free of hassle.
+Recognizing that every family has differing values and individual needs, our goal is to provide you with a personalized roadmap for navigating screen time.
+We can also present you with customized solutions for your specific needs, free of judgment and free of hassle through our iConcierge Services.
 Ultimately, we are all in this digital experiment together and want Our Friends to know that they always have back up.

 Julie Paul, Founder